-ON THIS PAGE: You will read about your medical care after cancer treatment is finished and why this follow-up care is important.
+ON THIS PAGE: You will read about your medical care after cancer treatment is completed, and why this follow-up care is important.
 To see other pages, use the menu on the side of your screen.

-People who have had radiation therapy or have decided to choose active surveillance should have the tumor monitored closely, about every three to six months.
+People who have had radiation therapy or have decided to choose active surveillance should be monitored closely, about every three to six months.
 Patients who have had the eye surgically removed should receive a yearly eye examination, and doctors should monitor the orbit closely for the next two to three years.

 All people treated for intraocular melanoma need to be monitored to watch for any sign that the cancer may have spread to other areas of the body.
-This process may include a physical examination, blood work, and imaging tests, such as a chest x-ray, ultrasound, CT scan, or PET scan, every six to 12 months.
+This process may include a physical examination, blood work, and imaging tests, such as a chest x-ray, ultrasound, CT scan, or PET scan, every 6 to 12 months.
 Your doctor can work with you to decide on an appropriate follow-up care plan.

 Learn more about the importance of follow-up care .

 One goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 For eye cancer a recurrence even after five years is possible.
 Between 6-12 months, it’s important to check for recurrence or metastasis.
 Imaging tests recommended may include looking for cancer in the liver.
 It’s important to talk with your doctor about how often you should be checking to see if the cancer has come back.

 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.
 Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.

 Managing long-term and late side effects